 Better Understand AGU

 A natural history study is an important step to advance understanding of a disease.
 A natural history study for AGU is currently enrolling patients.
-Information on the Natural History Study of A rare neurodegenerative lysosomal storage disease (LSD) characterized by developmental delay, psychomotor regression, worsening intellectual disability, gait disturbance, and shortened lifespan.
+Information on and how to participate in the Natural History Study of A rare neurodegenerative lysosomal storage disease (LSD) characterized by developmental delay, psychomotor regression, worsening intellectual disability, gait disturbance, and shortened lifespan.
 There are currently no available treatments for AGU.
 (AGU) can be found here.

 What is a natural history study?